deibraz-free/Text-sentiment-changer/README.md

 ## What is it?
 First ever Machine Learning system that I've made (over a year ago), for an university project.
 Uploading older projects that might be useful to some people.
 It's rather simple, but does its job and is a nice entry point into machine-learning world.

-Project uses Bayes algorithm to check if text input text has a positive or negative sentimental value
+Project uses Bayes algorithm to check if text input text has a positive or negative sentimental value, if text found to be negative, change the negative words to their antonyms, closest antonym detected by using levenstein distance method.

 ## How does it work?
-- Check if model exists, if not, create new file (check if .pickle file exists);
+It first checks if a pre-trained model exists, if not, start training process (check if .pickle file exists).
+For convenience sake, train/test data is included, as well as a pretrained model.

 #### Training processes:
 - Use NLTK to download train, test data, stop words, etc;